saifsms91/StormsAppiumFramework/README.md

 ** Prerequisites**

 - Appium configuration should be up and running (Can use appium-doctor -h to see the configuration)
-- Android tab Simulator or Galaxy S tab real device **(On small devices if the element is not visible due to screen size or keypad the test's will fail)**
+- Android tab Simulator or Galaxy S tab real device
 ** Steps to run the code **

 * Import the project as maven project preferable in eclipse to avoid any issues